 We have listed Celtic/Irish music instrument teachers that have been recommended by our slow session players.
 Most of them take students from the greater Melbourne area.
 If you would like to recommend additional teachers, especially for other instruments, please send us an email with their details.

 Ewen Baker: He is one of the best fiddlers in Australia and plays a variety of styles including Celtic/Irish.
 He has a lovely touch which is highly sought after by players both young and old.
-He has recently toured with local icon singer and songwriter Shane Howard, and plays with a number musical groups around Melbourne.
-Ewen also works with luthier Atelier Puglisi.
 In addition, he plays and teaches mandolin.
-You can contact him by phone 0423 489 449 or by email.
+You can contact him by phone at 0423 489 449 or by email.

 Colin MacLeod: Was born and raised in Scotland and teaches traditional Scottish and Irish music.
-He regulary appears at festivals around Australia and New Zealand.
+He regularly appears at festivals around Europe, North America and Australia.
 In 2006, he recorded along with Rory Sinclair the critically acclaimed CD entitled Roaming Free.
-Check his website for more information about when and where his next worksh0p or performance will be held. http://www.roamingfree.com.au
+Check his website for more information about when and where his online teaching and performances. https://celticfiddleguru.com/about

 Tony O’Rourke: Teaches traditional Irish music and in addition, he also teaches bluegrass guitar and bluegrass mandolin.
-Students can phone him on 5784 2705, or contact him via email at firstname.lastname@example.org.
+Students can contact him via email at firstname.lastname@example.org.
 Check out Gerry Gaffney and Tony’s new Irish Guitar Podcast for learning to play the Irish guitar.
 Just click on Podcast to go directly to the site.

-Cath Connelly: Is a wonderful celtic harp player and experienced teacher.
+Cath Connelly: A wonderful Celtic harp player and experienced teacher.
 For additional information look at her website: http://www.cathy.com.au.
 You can reach her by phone at 0402 331 906 or email: email@example.com

 Geoff Jones: Plays and teaches Bagpipe, Scottish & Northumbrian pipes